Golden serpent guardian of Ukhu Pacha, the Lower World of healing

 Environment First

-Transformation runs through environment, rhythm, and the living world
+Transformation runs through environment, ceremony, plant allies, and the living world

 Your healing dimension is one-third of your pathway.
-The other two dimensions – your Enneagram type (Kay Pacha, the puma’s world) and your Soul Type (Hanan Pacha, the condor’s world) – determine how the Shamanic dimension expresses specifically in your life.
-An Enneagram 2 with a Server Soul Type and Shamanic healing walks a different path than an Enneagram 5 with a Scholar Soul Type and Shamanic healing, even though both share the same healing mechanism.
+The other two dimensions – your Enneagram type (Kay Pacha) and your Soul Type (Hanan Pacha) – determine how the Shamanic dimension expresses specifically in your life.
+A Type 2 Server Soul with Shamanic healing walks a different path than a Type 5 Scholar Soul with Shamanic healing, even though both share the same healing mechanism.

 That specific convergence – the three-way intersection that is yours – is what the Karpay names.